gipfeli-io/gipfeli-api/README.md

 After setting up the database please do the following steps:

 - Clone the repository
-- Create an `.env` file based on the `.env.example` and adjust the values
+- Create an `.env` file based on the `.env.example` and adjust the values.
+You are free in configuring the variables but there are some things you have to be aware of:
+  - If you set `ENVIRONMENT` to either production or staging you need to set the SENDGRID_ variables because these environments use email notifications.
+Ask the gipfeli.io team for help.
+  - If you set the `SENTRY_` variables make sure you have a valid Sentry project.
+Ask the gipfeli.io team for help.
+  - `GCS_BUCKET and` `GCS_SERVICE_ACCOUNT`: You can either provide a bucket of your own (has to have public access rights) or ask the gipfeli.io team for access to the dev bucket.
 - Run the commands below:

 ```bash